home-assistant/home-assistant.io/source/_integrations/plugwise.markdown

  - `binary_sensor` (for domestic hot water and secondary heater)
  - `switch` (for Plugs connected to Adam or Stealths and Circles either connected to a Stretch or through the USB-stick)

-For Smile connectivity, the password can be found on the bottom of your Smile or Stretch, it should consist of 6 characters.
+For Smile connectivity, the Smile-ID can be found on the bottom of your Smile or Stretch, it should consist of 6 characters.
 To find your IP address use the Plugwise App:

  - Open the Plugwise App and choose the 'Settings'-icon (&#9776;) and choose 'HTML-interface'.
  - Go to the (lower) 'Settings'-icon (&#9776;) and choose 'Preferences'.